What is the OverHear?

 How does all of this line up for OverHear?

-Our Verdict: Is the OverHear Worth a Purchase?
+Our Final Thoughts: Is the OverHear Worth a Purchase?

 At just $19.99, OverHear’s low price might cause you to daydream about hearing perfectly in just about any scenario, but without forking over hundreds—or even thousands—of dollars for a higher-end PSAP or hearing aid.